prody/ProDy/doc/tutorials/enm_analysis/anm.rst

    viewNMDinVMD('p38_anm_modes.nmd')

 This will show the slowest 3 modes in VMD using NMWiz.
 This concludes the ANM example.
-Many of these apply to other NMA models, such as :class:`.GNM` and :class:`.EDA`.
+Many of the methods demonstrated here apply to other NMA models, such as :class:`.GNM` and :class:`.EDA`.